senlin/pinyin-slugs/readme.txt

 === Pinyin Slugs ===
 Contributors: senlin
-Tags: pinyin, permalinks, slugs, Mandarin, Chinese Requires at least: 4.4
+Tags: pinyin, permalinks, slugs, Mandarin, Chinese, traditional, simplified Requires at least: 4.4
 Tested up to: 5.5
-Stable tag: 2.1.4
+Stable tag: 2.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transforms Chinese character titles into a permalink friendly slug, showing pinyin that can be read by humans and (Chinese) search engines alike.
+Transforms both Simplified and Traditional Chinese character titles into a permalink friendly slug, showing pinyin that can be read by humans and (Chinese) search engines alike.

 == Description ==

-The Pinyin Slugs plugin is a fork of the original [Pinyin Permalinks](https://wordpress.org/plugins/pinyin-permalink/) plugin by user [xiaole_tao](https://profiles.wordpress.org/xiaole_tao/) who has seemingly abandoned his plugin as he never responded to emails.

-The original plugin can basically only be used on Chinese only websites; as soon as you install it on a bi/multilingual site it messes up the slugs of the non-Chinese languages.

-This fork has been adapted by my ex-colleague [Denis Cao](https://github.com/caoyongsheng) in such a way that the slugs of the non-Chinese language remain untouched and only the Chinese character slugs will be transformed into pinyin.

 Chinese characters don't come out good in permalinks.
 Without the Pinyin Slugs plugin activated, the example post I made for the screenshot will get a slug like this: *%e6%90%9c%e7%b4%a2%e5%bc%95%e6%93%8e%e4%bc%98%e5%8c%96*.
 With the plugin the slug automatically becomes *sousuoyinqingyouhua*.

-Search engines such as [Baidu](https://www.baidu.com) obviously cannot make much of the first slug, but they can handle pinyin perfectly, especially when it is written as one long string without hyphens or underscores.
+Search engines such as [Baidu](https://www.baidu.com) cannot make much of the first slug, but they can handle pinyin perfectly, especially when it is written as one long string without hyphens or underscores.

-So instead of transforming "中国" into two separate words divided by a hyphen or an underscore (the original plugin has this as options), it is best transformed into "zhongguo".
-The only option Pinyin Slugs therefore has left is the length that you can limit to an x amount of letters.
+It is possible to limit the amount of characters in the slug.
 The default is 100, which should be plenty for most.

+The Pinyin Slugs plugin was forked from the [Pinyin Permalinks](https://wordpress.org/plugins/pinyin-permalink/) plugin by user [xiaole_tao](https://profiles.wordpress.org/xiaole_tao/) as that project seemed abandoned.
+There have been many improvements since; read the changelog for details.

 I have decided to only support this plugin through [Github](https://github.com/senlin/pinyin-slugs/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.